PolinaSavelyeva/Articles/README.md

 This repository is dedicated to storing and organizing various reports, research papers, and related works.

-## Usage features
+## Usage Features

-### Using online editors
 If you are using online TeX editors, be sure for completing steps below.
 - Upload the template files to your project, preserving the folder structure.
 - Choose XeTeX (or LuaTeX) as the compiler (e.g., in [Overleaf](https://www.overleaf.com/), go to Menu -> Compiler).

-### Using distribution

-If you are using a local TeX distribution, the standard way to build is by using the following command:
+If you are using a TeX locally, the standard way to build is by using the following command:
 ```
 make
 ```